-This document is an update of the previous policy, adopted in 1999 and last revised in 2007.
-This revision included an electronic search using the following parameters: Terms: "safety", "deep sedation", "general anesthesia dental offices"; Fields: all fields; Limits; within the last 10 years, humans, all children 0-18 years, English, clinical trials and literature reviews.
-The reviewers agreed upon the inclusion of 6 articles that met the defined criteria.
+This policy was originally developed by the Ad Hoc Committee on Sedation and Anesthesia and adopted in 1999.
+This document is an update of the previous version, revised in 2007.
+This revision included an electronic search using the terms: safety, deep sedation, general anesthesia dental offices; fields: all; limits; within the last 10 years, humans, all children from birth through age 18, English, clinical trials and literature reviews.
+The reviewers agreed upon the inclusion of six articles that met the defined criteria.
 When data did not appear sufficient or were inconclusive, recommendations were based upon expert and/or consensus opinion by experienced researchers and clinicians.